-4. The terminal / berth representative has been notified of the start of liquefied natural gas (LNG) bunker operations as per terminal / berth regulations.
+4. The bunkering location representative has been notified of the start of liquefied natural gas (LNG) bunker operations as per bunkering location regulations.

-The terminal / berth representative may be consulted if in doubt about the applicable terminal / berth regulations.
+The bunkering location representative may be consulted if in doubt about the applicable bunkering location regulations.

 5. It shall be possible for the competent authorities' requirements to be observed.